Examples of common problems from when your tenancy starts to after it's ended.

 Your landlord asks you to leave

-Assured shorthold tenants can be evicted with just two months' notice and a court order.
+Assured shorthold tenants can be evicted with just two months' notice, a court order and a warrant for eviction by bailiffs.
 This can't happen during a fixed period of your tenancy – unless you've broken the terms of your agreement.

 Your landlord won't return your deposit